 If you’re concerned about your periods, you should seek advice from your GP.
-You should also keep a diary for at least 3 months to track your symptoms — this will help you notice any changes to your cycle.
+You should also keep a diary for at least 3 months to track your symptoms — this will help you notice any changes in your cycle.

-High levels of male hormones
+High levels of male hormones — testosterone

 Hyperandrogenism is one of the key features of PCOS.
 It’s a medical condition characterised by high levels of “male” hormones (androgens) — like androstenedione and testosterone.
-While they’re called male hormones, they’re essential for female health too.
+While they’re called male hormones, they’re essential for women's health too.
 But your androgen levels can become too high if you have PCOS.

 The main causes of hyperandrogenism include: